 To see chiltepin plants in the wild, hike to the Wild Chile Botanical Area, a 2,500-acre federal preserve dedicated to the protection of the wild chiltepin.
 Located near Tumacácori in the Coronado National Forest, it is the first federally protected botanical area for the preservation of wild relatives of domesticated crops.

-To purchase dried chiltepin peppers, visit the Native Seeds/SEARCH (NS/S) store in midtown.
+To purchase dried chiltepin peppers, try Native Seeds/SEARCH (NS/S).
 In 1999, NS/S led the effort to preserve our northernmost chiltepin populations, now the Wild Chile Botanical Area, and also cultivates chiltepin varieties on its farm in Patagonia, southeast of Tucson.

 For a taste of this spicy pepper, visit Exo Roast Coffee downtown and order the chiltepin cold brew.
 This sweet-and-spicy favorite combines bittersweet chocolate, chiltepin, and single-origin Mexican cold-brew coffee for a full-bodied blend with subtle heat.